The village of Rathvilly is a good place to visit if you want to have a quiet trip spent against a backdrop of local history.

-Rathvilly Motte is a mound of about 10 metres and is situated 1 km outside the village on a crossroads in the townland of Knockroe.
+Rathvilly Motte is a mound of about 10 metres and is situated 1 kilometre outside the village on a crossroads in the townland of Knockroe.
 It may have been built to protect and defend the crossroads.

 The diameter of its base is nearly 24 metres and the summit diameter is 9.5 metres.
 Its top is flat but it has been lowered slightly and the sides have been cut back by about a metre.

 There’s no evidence of a castle ever having been present.
-However, it was once the home of Crimthann man Énnai, King of Leinster (baptized by St. Patrick) who reigned from 443 A.D. to 483 A.D.
+However, it was once the home of Crimthann man Énnai, King of Leinster (baptised by St. Patrick) who reigned from 443 A.D. to 483 A.D.

 The motte is accessible from the roadside but it’s easy to miss while driving by.
 There’s parking on the side of the road opposite.